 Professor of Practice

-- Associate Director, Master of Business Analytics Program
+- Director of Master of Business Analytics Program

 Professor Osman Kazan's work with the Freeman School concerns his two primary areas of interest - first, teaching grad and undergrad courses in Business Analytics and Intelligence, and second, engaging in research in Operations Management and Information Systems.